thunder-project/thunder/README.md

 ## install

 The core `thunder` package defines data structures and read/write patterns for images and time series.
 It is built on `numpy`, `scipy`, `scikit-learn`, and `scikit-image`, and is compatible with Python 2.7 and 3.4.
-You can install it wil
+You can install it using:

 ```
 pip install thunder-python